Mazlan has a passion for health and fitness and is into yoga, cycling, home workouts, and healthy food

 Setting your fitness goal is the most important step to a healthier lifestyle.
-Decide if you want to lose body fat, lower your high blood pressure or to build muscle and endurance.
+Decide if you want to lose body fat, lower your high blood pressure, or build muscle and endurance.

-Water helps to regulate the body temperature and when you exercise, it helps to cushion joints.
+Water helps regulate body temperature and when you exercise, it helps to cushion joints.
 This is important as you lose water through sweating when you exercise.
-So, drink lots of water before, during and after your exercise.
+So, drink lots of water before, during, and after your exercise.

 Drink only plain water or mineral water as it has no calories.
-But with mineral water, it helps replaces sodium and potassium that you lose through sweating.
+But mineral water helps replaces sodium and potassium that you lose through sweating.

-Some people prefer to take a sports drink.
+Some people prefer a sports drink.
 This is high in calories and some brands have high levels of sodium, so choose wisely.

 You can check if you are properly hydrated from the color of your urine, which should be pale yellow.